 - Check for tears, cracks, or hardening

-- Perform dollar bill test quarterly
+- Perform the dollar bill test quarterly

 - Cost to replace: $100-$300